LasAtt/mitsuha/frontend-backup/README.md

 ### `npm run build` or `yarn build`

-Builds the app for production to the `build` folder.<br>
+Builds the components.app for production to the `build` folder.<br>
 It ensures that React is bundled in production mode and the build is optimized for best performance.

 The build is minified and the filenames include hashes for cache management.
-Your app is ready to be deployed.
+Your components.app is ready to be deployed.

 ### `npm run eject`